-The Six Pillars of Experience have been consistently shown to be the essential characteristics of world class experiences.
-The presence of these six factors is essential if commercially beneficial behaviors are to ensue because of customer experience.
+The Six Pillars of Customer Experience Excellence have been consistently shown to be the essential characteristics needed to build strong experiences.
+The presence of these six factors is essential if commercially beneficial outcomes result from superior customer experience.

-Interestingly over the past 12 months there has seen a rapid rise in holistic thinking, the realization that a competitively superior experience is multi-dimensional and often multi-sensorial.
+Interestingly over the past couple of years there has been a rapid rise in holistic thinking, and realization that a competitively superior experience is multi-dimensional and often multi-sensorial.
 Our leading organizations are masters at managing the Six Pillars as a set.

 Time and Effort